Dense, delicious and moist, this Banana Cranberry Nut Bread drizzled with homemade lemon glaze is a delightful homemade tea cake or dessert.

 At this point, your banana bread is done.
 Just set it on a wire rack to let it cool.

-It tastes great just like that.
-Sliced, slightly warm, and either plain or smeared with butter or cream cheese.
+This loaf cake tastes great just like that.
+Slice it up and serve it slightly warm, maybe smeared with soft butter or cream cheese.

-If you really love bananas, you can smash one and spread it on the slice for an extra banana-on-banana flavor!
+If you really love bananas, you can even smash one and spread it on top of the slice for an extra banana-on-banana flavor!

-Keep the oven on and try other delicious recipes:
+Keep your oven on and try other delicious baking recipes:

 Tell me in the comments.Print